See What Happens When You Stop Payment on a Check

 When you stop payment on a check, you ask your bank to deny that payment.
 If anybody tries to deposit or cash the check after your request, the bank should not honor it.
 Instead, the check will be returned as if it bounced.

 Requesting a stop payment can make sense for lost or stolen checks, and it also works in other situations.
-But make sure you understand how these requests work.
+Make sure you understand how these requests work.
 The process is complicated, and sometimes banks can’t successfully prevent payments from being processed.

 How It Works